 \section{Abstract}

-We study coherent population oscillations (CPO) in an odd isotope of the two-electron atom ${\rm ^{173}Yb} $.
-The experiments are done using magnetic sublevels of the $ F_g = 5/2 \rightarrow F_e = 3/2 $ hyperfine transition of the $ {\rm {^1S_0} \rightarrow {^3P_1}} $ intercombination line.
-The experiments are done both with and without a magnetic field.
-In the absence of a magnetic field, the sublevels form a complex level structure that results in a saturated fluorescence spectrum with a linewidth that is larger than the 190 kHz natural linewidth of the transition.
-In the presence of a magnetic field (of magnitude 330 mG), a well-defined quantization axis is present which results in the formation of two M-type systems.
+We study coherent population oscillations (CPO) in an odd isotope of the two-electron atom Yb.
+The experiments are done using magnetic sublevels of the $ F_g = 5/2 \rightarrow F_e = 3/2 $ hyperfine transition in $^{173}$Yb of the $ {\rm {^1S_0} \rightarrow {^3P_1}} $ intercombination line.
+The experiments are done both with and without an appied magnetic field.
+In the absence of an applied field, the complicated sublevel structure along with the saturated fluorescence effect causes the linewidth to be larger than the 190 kHz natural linewidth of the transition.
+In the presence of a field (of magnitude 330 mG), a well-defined quantization axis is present which results in the formation of two M-type systems.
 The total fluorescence is then limited by spin coherence among the ground sublevels.
 In addition, the pump beam gets detuned from resonance which results in a reduced scattering rate from the $ {\rm ^3P_1} $ state.
-Both of these result in a reduction of the linewidth to a subnatural value of about 100 kHz.
+Both of these effects result in a reduction of the linewidth to a subnatural value of about 100 kHz.